Joseph Kayll

-Joseph Robert Kayll, DSO, OBE, DFC, AE, DL (12 April 1914 – 3 March 2000) was a Royal Air Force fighter pilot and flying ace of the Second World War.
+Joseph Kayll, DSO, OBE, DFC, AE, DL (12 April 1914 – 3 March 2000) was a Royal Air Force fighter pilot and flying ace of the Second World War.

-Service career
+Early life

-Kayll joined the Auxiliary Air Force in 1934, serving with No. 607 (County of Durham) Squadron and rising to become a flight lieutenant.
+Joseph Robert Kayll was born on 12 April 1914 at Sunderland, in England.
+He went to school in Yorkshire, being educated at Aysgarth School before going onto Stowe School.
+He was academically unsuccessful, and left school when he was 16, taking up work at a saw milling facility.
+He joined the Auxiliary Air Force in 1934, serving with No. 607 (County of Durham) Squadron and rising to become a flight lieutenant.

+Second World War

 Following the outbreak of the war he volunteered for full-time service and fought in France in early 1940 before taking part in the Battle of Britain, commanding No. 615 (County of Surrey) Squadron as an acting squadron leader.
 During the Battle of Britain Kayll was credited with shooting down seven German aircraft with one shared and six unconfirmed destroyed, along with six damaged.
 For these efforts he was awarded the Distinguished Service Order and Distinguished Flying Cross, which were personally presented by King George VI.
-In 1941, he was promoted to wing commander and given command of the Hornchurch wing of three Spitfire squadrons.